thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 We'll start by creating the private endpoint that allows the DMS to access the database server.

-1. In the Azure portal, navigate to the **SmartHotelHostDBRG** resource group, and then to the database server.
+1. In the Azure portal, navigate to the **SmartHotelHostRG** resource group, and then to the database server.

 2. Select **Private endpoint connections** under **Security**, then **+ Private endpoint**.

 3. On the **Basics** tab that appears, enter the following configuration then select **Next: Resource**.

-    - Resource group: **SmartHotelDBRG**
+    - Resource group: **SmartHotelRG**

     - Name: **SmartHotel-DB-for-DMS**